-During 2022, the Audit and Compliance Committee presented to the Board, together with the Accounts Auditor:
+During 2023, the Audit and Compliance Committee presented to the Board, together with the Accounts Auditor:

-- On February 14, 2022, the report on the conclusions of the audit of the annual accounts at December 31, 2021 of Enagás, S.A. and its consolidated group.

-- On July 21, 2022, th e report with th e results of the limited review performed on the interim condensed consolidated financial : statements of Enagás and it S subsidiaries as of June e 30, 2022.
+- On February 20, 2023, the report on the conclusions of the audit of the annual accounts at December 31, 2022 of Enagás, S.A. and its consolidated group. - On July 24, 2023, the report with the results of the limited review performed on the interim condensed consolidated financial statements of Enagás and its subsidiaries as of June 30, 2023.

-- On February 20, 2023, the report on the conclusions of the audit of the annual accounts at December 31, 2022 of Enagás, S.A. and its consolidated group.
-The Audit and Compliance Committee also informed the Board of Directors of the reports presented by the auditor to the Audit and Compliance Committee, corresponding to the interim financial statements of March 31, 2022, September 30, 2022, as well as the planning report on the closure at December 31, 2022.
+The Audit and Compliance Committee also informed the Board of Directors of the reports presented by the auditor, corresponding to the interim financial statements of March 31, 2023, September 30, 2023, as well as the preliminary report on the closing of the financial year at December 31, 2023.